yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

    RS means the Reed-Solomon codec is used and the errorCorrectionCapability and interleavingDepth below can be used to configure the codec.

 interleavingDepth (int)
-   The interleving depth specifies the number of RS decoders running in "parallel" for one frame.
+   The interleaving depth specifies the number of RS decoders running in "parallel" for one frame.
 Each interleavingDepth'th byte in the frame will be passed to a different decoder.
-Note howerver that as of Yamcs 5.5.7, the data is process sequentially not in parallel.
+Note however that as of Yamcs 5.5.7, the data is process sequentially not in parallel.
 Default: 5

 errorCorrectionCapability (int)
    This is either 8 or 16 determining the RS(255, 239) respectively RS(255,223) codec to be used.
 Default: 16